ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 outside of the federation to accomplish the federation’s agreed-upon goals.

-**Proposal: The central office should be responsible for monitoring and enforcing interoperability and other SLAs on the platform.**
+**Proposal: The central office should be responsible for the monitoring and enforcing interoperability and other SLAs on the platform.**

 Coherence of the national platform, and adherence to interoperability and other agreed-upon standards, will necessarily be the responsibility